 Harvard University T.H.
 Chan School of Public Health professor Dr. Joe Allen told ABC News that authorities must be flexible and relax controls when things are going well but implement stricter controls if things worsen.

 Communities and Local Businesses to Come Alive

-Businesses that are reopening due to the new guidelines will be highly competitive as fully vaccinated people are raring to go out and shop, dine, and enjoy themselves.
+Businesses reopening due to the new guidelines will be highly competitive as fully vaccinated people are raring to go out and shop, dine, and enjoy themselves.
 Facades previously made dreary by shuttered doors and windows will now carry new signage and artfully designed window dressings.
-Posts in social media will not only market online businesses but also physical shops.
+Posts on social media will not only market online businesses but also physical shops.